This page has been automatically translated. Please refer to the page in French if needed.

 The flowers

-The marine coastlines have a specific flora that grows only on the seashore and is classified as protected.
-Cutting these plants may be worth €150,000 fine for ‘damage to the conservation of uncultivated plant species’.
+Marine coasts have a specific flora that only grows on the seashore and is classified as protected.
+Cutting these plants may be worth it €150,000 fine for ‘undermining the conservation of uncultivated plant species’.

 Driftwood

-There are no official regulations for the collection of wood polished by water and brought back to the beaches by waves and tides.
+There are no official regulations regarding the collection of wood polished by water and brought back to the beaches by waves and tides.

 The frosted glass